-The Russian Arctic Convoys - The sacrifice of hundreds of allied sailors to help an ungrateful soviet leader.
+The Russian Arctic Convoys - The sacrifice of hundreds of allied sailors and millions of pounds worth of equipment.

 His eyes narrowed against the cutting wind and spray as the “Old Man” peered through the worsening Arctic storm, the ice coated bridge of his overworked freighter open to the elements, apart from a few flapping canvas dodgers.
 Around him the tumultuous seas created a deafening roar as the waves crashed over and against the hull, the gloom punctuated by a brilliant flash as one of the other cargo ships exploded, victim of torpedoes from the marauding “wolf packs” that had dogged them ever since they had reached Norwegian waters from their loading port of Loch Ewe.
 Cursing under his breath he slipped and slithered across the bridge to the speaking tube and spoke almost kindly to the chief engineer asking if there was any way he could coax another knot or so out of the badly worn engines.
 “We’re in a place we don’t want to be, chief, but at least the weather is keeping away the dammed Stukas”.
 He knew the answer before he asked the question, as he could hear and sense the old girl straining and rattling against the battering.
 He sucked noisily on his pipe, long since empty and cold as he made his way back to the helmsman, standing grim faced and grasping the huge ships wheel, as he fought to hold the ice covered bow into the huge swell.
 Suddenly the old man’s world seemed to dissolve before his eyes as the torpedo found the 4000 tons of high explosive ordnance in the holds.
 There was no sound heard by most of the crew who died instantly and for the others they were embraced by the icy caress of the ocean which quickly numbed pain and senses as they joined the thousands of seafarers before them in “Davy Jones Locker”.
 Little but the bow and stern remained of the ship which quickly sank to the silent depths.